Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 Controls visa number availability for preference categories and is essential for planning priority-date movement and next steps.

-FAQ + update checklist + official U.S. government sources
+FAQ, update checklist, and official U.S. government sources

 Update checklist (repeat every 6–12 months)